ExtremeFLOW/neko/doc/pages/user-file.md

   end subroutine set_bousinesq_forcing_term
 ```

-@note Here, we make use of the `neko_field_registry` to retrieve the velocity and scalar fields.
-See [below](#user-file_tips_registries) for more information on how to use registries in neko.
+@note Notice the use of the `neko_field_registry` to retrieve the velocity and scalar fields.
+See [Registries](#user-file_tips_registries) for more information about registries in neko.
-@note Notice the use of the `NEKO_BCKND_DEVICE` flag, which will be set to 1 if running on GPUs.
-See [Running on GPUs](#user-file_tips_running-on-gpus) for more explanations.
+@note Notice the use of the `NEKO_BCKND_DEVICE` flag, which will be set to 1 if running on GPUs, and the use of `device_` functions.
+See [Running on GPUs](#user-file_tips_running-on-gpus) for more information on how this works.

-The same can be done for the scalar, with the example below also taken from the [scalar_mms example](https://github.com/ExtremeFLOW/neko/blob/49925b7a04a638259db3b1ddd54349ca57f5d207/examples/scalar_mms/scalar_mms.f90#L28):
+The same can be done for the scalar, with the example below also taken from the [scalar_mms example](https://github.com/ExtremeFLOW/neko/blob/49925b7a04a638259db3b1ddd54349ca57f5d207/examples/scalar_mms/scalar_mms.f90#L28-L47):

 ```.f90